angelaj2/Portfolio/final_project_AngelaJ.md

 # Storyboard and Feedback

 For my project, I am examining how the landscape of television is changing and who we are leaving behind.
 Although television as a whole is becoming more diverse, nielsen shows that black actors make up 24.7% of broadcast television.
 However, it is important to examine what roles these actors are playing.
-This graph shows how the number of black leads has, if anything, gone down since 1990.
+This graph shows how the number of black leads has actually gone down since 1990.
 <div class="flourish-embed flourish-chart" data-src="visualisation/7451347"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 The 90s were a real turning point for black sitcoms.
 This graph shows how the early 90s were a bastion of black sitcoms in comparison to only 10 years later.